matejbizjak/kumuluzee-nats-core-sample/README.md

     ```
 4. Producing messages:

-    There are 7 REST endpoints available that produce messages.
+    There are seven REST endpoints available that produce messages.
     You can import the Postman collection located in the `util/postman` folder.
     Each of them produces a message that is sent to the NATS server and can be retrieved by consumers (next step).
     Some producers also expects a response from the consumer.
 We can see the response in the HTTP response body.